SanderMertens/dds-requestreply/README.md

 # dds-requestreply
-A request-reply example using vanilla DDS
+A request-reply example using vanilla OMG DDS

 ## Description
 A server and a client process exchanging one request and a reply.
 Note that DDS is not a client-server technology but rather acts like a realtime distributed database.
 To 'emulate' request reply, this example uses a request & reply topic.